joaolazarim/telegram-nlp-finance-bot/README.md

 #### 3.1.
 Create Service Account

 1. Go to [Google Cloud Console](https://console.cloud.google.com)
-2. Create a new project or select an existing one
+2. Create a project or select an existing one
 3. Enable the **Google Sheets API**:
    - Menu → APIs & Services → Library
    - Search for "Google Sheets API"